MitchTODO/GameDev/README.md

 <img src="./ReadMeAssets/physicBox10.png" alt="isolated" width="300"/>

-10. The mask value selected here is what the Crate can be hit by, and the layer value is what can hit it if it masks that value.
+10. The mask value selected here is what the crate can be hit by, and the layer value is what the crate can block.
 Our player’s collisions by default look the same, with 1 for both.
 To prevent the boxes from being blocked by the crates, change the layer off of 1 and select 2.
-Make sure 1 is dark
+Make sure 1 is dark.

 <img src="./ReadMeAssets/physicBox11.png" alt="isolated" width="300"/>